deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 Alternative metrics
 ===================
 Sometimes the defaults don't fit the specifics of the use-case.
-If this is the case, you can pass a list of metrics or a dict in the format {metric name: metric} as a parameter to the check.
+If this is the case, you can pass a list of supported metric strings or a dict in the format {metric name: metric} as a parameter to the check.

-The metrics on the list can be existing:
+The metrics in the dict can be existing:

 *   `Ignite metrics <https://pytorch.org/ignite/metrics.html#complete-list-of-metrics>`__ for vision
-*   `Sklearn scorers <https://scikit-learn.org/stable/modules/model_evaluation.html>`__ for tabular
+*   `Sklearn scorers <https://scikit-learn.org/stable/modules/model_evaluation.html>`__ for both vision and tabular
 *   strings from Deepchecks' `supported strings <#list-of-supported-strings>`__ for both vision and tabular

-or your own implementations.
+or `your own implementation <#custom-metrics>`__.

 .. code-block:: python